 For the Steak

 - Put the flank steak in a large resealable bag, and add enough of the Chimichurri Sauce to thoroughly coat the steak.
 Squeeze all of the air out of the bag, and seal.
 Place bag on a plate and put in the refrigerator.
-Marinate for at least 2 hours, but overnight is even better.
+Marinate for at least 2 hours, or overnight.

 - You can either grill or broil this flank steak.
 When your coals are hot and ready for cooking, take the flank steak out of the bag, but make sure that it still has some of the Chimichurri Sauce coating it when you put it on the grill.

-- Grill or broil it to your desired doneness, being sure to get good grill marks on both sides.
+- Grill or broil it to your desired doneness.
 When you take it off the grill, allow it to rest for 5 - 10 minutes.

 World Spice Merchants https://www.worldspice.com